eagerlearnersk/sql-dummy-editor/README.md

 ## ** How Performance is measured **
 - **LightHouse Performance Analysis**
 - Generated Lighthouse reports for both deployed and local environments.
 - Evaluated how resources were being utilized and identified opportunities for optimization.
-    **Optimizations Implemented**:
+- **Optimizations Implemented**:
 - Minified CSS and JavaScript.
 - Lazy-loaded resources to reduce initial page load time.
 - Removed unused CSS and JS.
 - **React Profiler**
 - Identified unnecessary rerenders
 - **Optimizations Implemented**:
 - useCallback and useMemo to memoize functions and values.
 - memo to prevent child components from re-rendering unnecessaril
 - **Lazy loaded the component using React.Suspense**

 Deployed at: https://67b75b9fc1f0a60f460cd093--papaya-baklava-596918.netlify.app/